jsebold666/TazUO/src/ClassicUO.Client/LegionScripting/LScript.md

 Find an object by type
 `findtype 'graphic' 'source' [color] [range]`
 Example: `findtype '0x1bf1' 'any' 'any' '2'` <- Find items in containers or ground within 2 tiles
+If an object is found, you can use `found` alias to reference it.